siddiquf/thz/doc/source/thz.rst

 * Now, clone the link-discovery branch of THz from the github repository inside $NS3_DEV_HOME/src/)

- $ git clone -b linux-discovery https://github.com/siddiquf/thz.git
+ $ git clone -b link-discovery https://github.com/siddiquf/thz.git

 * In $THZ_HOME/model/thz-dir-antenna.cc replace all occurrences of rxAngles.phi and txAngles.phi by rxAngles.GetAzimuth() and txAngles.GetAzimuth()